Village View Residential

 The restoration of this iconic building is part of a larger development in the UNESCO world heritage site of Dean Village, Edinburgh.
 Further residential accommodation is provided in the new build apartments and townhouses which replace the previous inefficient and inflexible office buildings.

 Although the intention was always to repurpose this area as residential properties, there were numerous planning iterations over the preceding decade.
 A complex and bespoke city centre project, historic archways, bridges and facades were all part of the design consideration.
-With MLA specialising in unique, urban refurbishment projects, a solution was found which worked for the client and the surrounding area.
+With MLA specialising in unique, urban refurbishment architecture, a solution was found which worked for the client and the surrounding area.

 The site before